AndroPyro28/react-typescript/Readme.md

 #React.ChangeEvent<HTMLInputElement> for onchange event callback functions in input | select etc

 #React.MouseEvent<HTMLButtonElement> for mouse event callback functions like click function or mouse on any element

+#React.ElementType for passing a element prop like h1, h2 , p, div etc